 1. Where To Sell Computers: Local Buyers

 Let’s say your company or data center is located in a region where technology companies are abundant.
 For example, a place such as northern California or parts of the East Coast.
-In this case, a logical solution for selling your computer resources would be to look for interested local buyers.
+In this case, a logical solution for sell computer resources would be to look for interested local buyers.

 These buyers can sometimes even be in the same industry.
 However, some companies may not want to broker deals to their competitors.